Battle at Chadds Ford ~ Historic Chadds Ford Days

 2:00 PM

 Enjoy this annual tradition as you travel back and immerse yourself in the 18th century.
 This family-friendly festival, features battlefield reenactments, colonial demonstrators, reenactors, artisans, authors, non-profits, live music, food, and libations.
 Dogs are welcome, but owners should check the schedule for skirmishes and firing demos when noise levels will be high.
-Current CDC guidelines will be followed.

-Time: 10am – 5pm
+Time: Saturday 10am – 5pm

 Cost $10 for adults18 and older; $5 for children 7-17; free for members and children 6 and under.
 Parking is free.